 If you used Samsung SmartSwitch to transfer your old phone to the Note 9, the WiFi password likely transferred and connected automatically.
 That’s nice, but sometimes it causes your problems.

 You have a few options if your Note 9 is having WiFi problems.
 First, we recommend forgetting your WiFi network and re-enter the password on the Note 9.
 Start by going to Settings > Connections > WiFi.
 Push and hold your home internet connection and tap forget network on the popup.
 Then search for a WiFi connection, find yours, put in the password and it should work.
 Better yet, reset your network to default settings.
-It’s also a good idea to unplug power to your WiFi router for around 10-15 seconds.
-This gives it a fresh start and helps clear out any issues with your new Note 9.
+It’s also a good idea to unplug the power to your WiFi router for around 10-15 seconds, or even buy a new router.

 How to Fix Galaxy Note 9 Bluetooth Problems

 We saw Bluetooth complaints on the Galaxy Note 8 and even the S9.
 This is actually a bigger issue with Android overall, and Google reportedly fixed everything in Android 8.1 Oreo.
-The Note 9 is on Android 8.1 Oreo, so users shouldn’t experience any major Bluetooth problems.
-Meaning your issue is likely the accessory, like your car stereo.
+Your Note 9 runs Android 10, so users shouldn’t experience any major Bluetooth problems.
+Meaning your issue is likely the accessory or car stereo.

 A few early reports claim the Galaxy Note 9 doesn’t see certain devices, or if it does, it won’t connect.
 My Bluetooth keeps cutting out during music playback, too.
 Similar problems surfaced for the Galaxy Note 8 but Samsung fixed them with software updates.
 If you’re experiencing problems try reconnecting to your Bluetooth devices or drop a comment at the official Samsung product support page.

 Users can also head to Settings > Apps > and find “Bluetooth” and clear the cache.
 This will erase all pairings, which fixed my problems.
 Again, SmartSwitch transferred all my BT devices, so I deleted them all and started over.
 It’s worth mentioning that the Note 9 has Bluetooth 5.0 so it works over 120ft away, instead of 20-30 ft like older phones.
-It should connect faster, work further, and be better.
-Let us know if you’re having issues.
+Samsung improved BT stability with the September security patch update, and again in February and June and even October of 2019.